afrigeri/geologic-symbols-qgis/README.md

 ![QGIS](docs/images/ss02.png)

 # gsymblib: Geologic symbols library and development for QGIS
-#### Alessandro Frigeri, IAPS/INAF - May, 2020
+#### Alessandro Frigeri, IAPS/INAF - Jan, 2021

 This project brings into QGIS symbols useful in geological mapping.
 Styling for points, lines, fill patterns and gradients are included.
 The symbols currently included in the library can be found in the [STATUS table](STATUS.md).
-Currently the library includes symbols defined by FGDC, but others from different mapping authorities/institutionis can be added.
+Currently the library includes symbols defined by the
+Federal Geographic Data Committee (FGDC), but the project is structured in a way that others libraries from different mapping authorities/institutions can be easily added.

 The features of __gsymblib__ are:
  * bring into QGIS a set of geologic symbols which are:
-    - ordered: family (for example agency standards) of symbols are separated
+    - __ordered__: family (for example agency standards) of symbols are separated
-    - documented: every symbol/line/pattern has always three elements: graphics/ID/description.
+    - __documented__: every symbol/line/pattern has always three elements: graphics/ID/description.
-    - incrementally improvable/upgradable: new symbols can be added or some symbols can be fixed
+    - __incrementally improvable/upgradable__: new single symbols can be added to the library, or some symbols can be individually fixed

 ## News

+* Jan 25, 2021: develop tree created
 * Feb 22, 2020: added symbolsplitter script
 * Oct 16, 2019: [gsymblib 1.0.0-rc1 is out](https://github.com/afrigeri/geologic-symbols-qgis/releases).
 The first release of the gsymblib includes all the FGDC symbol-set for planetary geology.

 ## System requirements